Assets under Wills: Does a Will Control All of My Property?

 November 28, 2021

 BARRY HAIMO: In Florida, a will controls all of the property in your name upon your death.
 This may include real property, personal property, stocks, bonds—anything that you own that is in your name will be controlled by that will, absent other estate planning that you’ve done.

 A “last will and testament”—commonly shortened to just “will”—is a legal document that expresses your last wishes.
 Among other things, a will can dictate your funeral preparations, name a personal representative for your estate, and name a guardian for your children.

-However, a will’s most widely known is controlling where your property goes when you die.
-The terms laid out in the will control all of the property you own at your time of death—with some exceptions.
+However, a will’s most widely known ability is controlling where your property goes when you die.
+As mentioned above, in Florida, all of the property that is in your name is controlled by your will.
+Specifically, the terms laid out in the will control all of the property you own at your time of death.

-Strictly speaking, your will dictates what happens to all of your property that is subject to review and admission in probate court.
+Strictly speaking, all of your property that is subject to review and admission in probate court is controlled by your will.
 These are the courts that will review your estate to ensure that your property is transferred legally to your heirs.
 This includes almost all of the different kinds of property a person can own, including houses, cars, and money.

-Your personal possessions, as well as any vehicles or real estate that has your name on the title, can all be controlled through the terms of your will.
+Your personal possessions, as well as any vehicles or real estate that have your name on the title, can all be controlled by your will.
 If you want, everything that you own can be passed down to your heirs through your will.

 What Is Not Controlled by My Will?